emmby/statesmith-simplified/README.md

-# statesmith-simplified

-> adam: This is an exploration of how we could make getting started on statesmith easier. see [about.md](about.md) for more details
+> *adam: This is an exploration of how we could make getting started on statesmith easier. see [about.md](about.md) for more details*

 # StateSmith